 Her work often features a wallpapered background (she loves interior decor and does work in that field) that communicates something about the subject.
 She also loves painting non-representationally, and works emotionally-charged, action-based abstract elements into her practice.
 She's interested in pattern, gesture, cheek circles and Byzantine halos.

-Her work has been exhibited in Houston, TX (Blaffer Gallery), Austin, TX (Monstrosity Gallery), Pomona, CA (Glass House), Koln, Germany (KA Kunst Gallery), Los Angeles, CA (Unitard Gallery, Four Eyes Art Collective), Seattle, WA (Tether Gallery, Velouria, Solo, Crocodile Cafe', The Anne Bonney, Ghost Gallery, Derek Erdman's International House of Paintings), Portland, OR (PDX Salon, Mississippi Studios, The Woods, Tiga, Disjecta, Albina Press), Anacortes, WA (Cascadia Contemporary), Brooklyn, NY (Oslo, Brouwerij Lane) and NYC, NY (HiFi Bar).
-Her album artwork appears on LPs by Benjamin Gibbard, Laura Gibson, Jennifer O' Connor, Dave Depper, The White Papers and others.
-It was even on The Colbert Report once because Ben was.
+Her work has been exhibited in Houston, Texas (Blaffer Gallery), Pomona, CA (Glass House), Koln, Germany (Kunst Kunst Gallery), Los Angeles, CA (Showboat Gallery, Unitard Gallery, Four Eyes Art Collective), Seattle, WA (Tether Gallery, Velouria, Solo, Crocodile Cafe', The Anne Bonney, Ghost Gallery, Derek Erdman's International House of Paintings), Portland, OR (PDX Salon, Mississippi Studios, The Woods, Tiga, Disjecta Contemporary Art, Albina Press), Anacortes, WA (Cascadia Contemporary Art), Austin, TX (Monstrosity Gallery) and New York City, NY (Brouwerij Lane, Oslo, HiFi).